Australia’s Tim Paine became the latest of the relatively few wicket-keepers to have captained in a Test. Here is the full list (as on 06 Jan 2020):

 Relatively few keepers have had extended runs as captains.
 However the top three on this list are current players, even though MS Dhoni retired from Tests a few years ago and from the captaincy of ODIs and T20Is more recently.

-There are some like Gilchrist and Boucher who captained only when the regular captain was temporarily unavailable.
-Some, like DL Murray , had long Test careers but captained their side in precisely one Test.
+There are some like Gilchrist, Boucher and Jacobs who captained only when the regular captain was temporarily unavailable.
+Some, like DL Murray and IDS Smith, had long Test careers but captained their side in precisely one Test.

 It remains to be seen how long Paine continues as captain.
 But he should be around for a few more Tests.

 Lee Germon is a special case as he captained his side in all his 12 Tests.
 He is the only player from an established side to have captained in a Test on his debut in recent years.
 The last before him was Tony Lewis in 1972.
-(Obviously we do not count Sri Lanka, Zimbabwe, Bangladesh and the returning South Africa).
+(Obviously we do not count Sri Lanka, Zimbabwe, Bangladesh, Ireland, Afghanistan and the returning South Africa).

 Germon is second on the list of those who captained their side in all their Tests.
 The leader was also a keeper:

 Long ago PM Sherwell led South Africa in all his 13 Tests, a record for all countries.
 He was keeper in all these 13 Tests.

 A few such as AJ Stewart played numerous Tests as keeper and non-keeper.
 The above list only includes the Tests where he was keeper.
 He also opened the batting in some of these matches.
 He captained England a total of 15 times, 12 as keeper and 3 as non-keeper.
 BB McCullum captained New Zealand 31 times, but was keeper in only 1 of them.